Music and culture

 Lutheran art and shipbuilding

-The architect, who at the time was embarking on the construction of a small boat made of laminated wood, drew precisely on his experience in building boat hulls as well as his musical knowledge, particularly the operation of the soundboxes of stringed instruments.
+Thanks to Luigi Nono, Renzo Piano had the opportunity to concretize his interest in music, "the most immaterial architecture that can exist."
+The architect, who at the time was embarking on the construction of a small boat made of laminated wood, drew for the project from his experience in building boat hulls and from his musical knowledge, particularly regarding the operation of the soundboxes of stringed instruments.

-According to the composer's wishes, Piano conceived a set design that overturned the traditional concept of theater, placing the audience at the center of the stage and positioning the musicians, on several levels, around it.
-In fact, the architect designed a "hull" with a square base 25 meters on each side, raised from the floor by a system of lattice beams that, bending at right angles, became piers.
-These supported a lighter metal structure, on three levels, and had side infills composed of thin wooden panels that could be removed or added, to accommodate the reverberation times of sound.
+The architect designed a "hull" with a square base 25 meters on each side, raised from the floor by a system of lattice girders.
+These, bending at right angles, became piers that supported a lighter metal structure on three levels.
+In turn, the piers had side infills composed of thin wooden panels that could be removed or added, to accommodate the reverberation times of sound.

 Laminated wood Musical space for the Prometheus - Venice